Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Please add support for device X
 Adding device fingerprints to the list relies heavily on the users.
 You guys.
 I've looked up a fingerprint from time to time, but it is a bit time consuming and I don't have that time...

-If you want a specific device fingerprint to be added to the module, take a look in the docs, under [Finding a certified fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#finding-a-certified-fingerprint).
+If you want a specific device fingerprint to be added to the module, see [Finding a certified fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#finding-a-certified-fingerprint) above.
 If you can find a fingerprint for the device you have in mind, post it in the thread.
 I'll test it out and if it passes the ctsProfile check I'll add it to the list.
-If it's a fingerprint for Android Pie (9), please also include the Android security patch date that corresponds to the fingerprint.
+Please also include the Android security patch date for the factory image/firmware/ROM that the fingerprint comes from.

 ## Improved root hiding - Editing build.prop and default.prop